boldflight/BibleConverter/test_EPUB/output/1kings.md

 [27] Baasha son of Ahijah, from the tribe of Issachar, conspired against Nadab and assassinated him in Gibbethon, which was in Philistine territory.
 This happened while Nadab and all the Israelite army were besieging Gibbethon.
 [28] Baasha killed him in the third year of Asa’s reign over Judah and replaced him as king.
 [29] When he became king, he executed Jeroboam’s entire family.
-He wiped out everyone who breathed, in keeping with the **Lord’**s message that he had spoken through his servant Ahijah the Shilonite.
+He wiped out everyone who breathed, in keeping with the **Lord**'s message that he had spoken through his servant Ahijah the Shilonite.
 [30] This happened because of the sins which Jeroboam committed and which he made Israel commit.
 These sins angered the **Lord** God of Israel.

 [31] The rest of the events of Nadab’s reign, including all his accomplishments, are recorded in the scroll called the Annals of the Kings of Israel.